 Richard DeVos Sr. owns the Orlando Magic.

 Betsy and Dick Jr. have a $10 million waterfront home, said MLive.

 According to a Grand Rapids, Michigan blog, Richard DeVos Sr. “was active in the efforts to build the early Christian right in the mid-1970s and was an endorser of a Third Century Publishers political manual.
 Third Century was one of the first hard-line Christian Right groups focused on electing real Christians to office.”

 Born in Michigan and a lifelong resident of that state, according to her website, Betsy DeVos is a graduate of Holland Christian High School and Calvin College, the bio says.

-Dick DeVos is a businessman and the husband of Betsy DeVos, Donald Trump's new education secretary.
+Dick DeVos is a businessman and the husband of Betsy DeVos, the new U.S. education secretary.
 Here's what you need to know about him.Click here to read more